“Tree of Life” Stained Glass

 The Artists

 Congregation Or Ami was lucky to find talented artists, Liz Conces Spencer and Chris Alexander, who took an initial thought process of the donors and turn it into a beautiful reality.
-They brought artistry and professionalism while designing windows that would fit the style of the Strudler-Gladstone sanctuary while being structurally sound.
+They brought artistry and professionalism to designing windows that would fit the style of the Strudler-Gladstone sanctuary while being structurally sound.
 When the design process was finished, the Board of Trustees unanimously approved the project and the work began, mindful of the goal to complete installation before the High Holidays.

 Liz and Chris are both professional artists in the Houston area.
 Liz (Liz Conces Art) and Chris (Alexander Art Glass) are represented by Archway Gallery.